+Age: 55

-Age: 54 Québec, Canada
+Québec, Canada

 Independent

+Director since 2012

-2019 Voting Results For: 99.22% Withheld: 0.78% Mr. Hanley is a Corporate Director with over 25 years of experience in senior management roles and corporate governance.
-He sits on the Board of Directors and chairs the Audit Committee of ShawCor Ltd. and LyondellBasell Industries N.V. and is a member of LyondellBasell's Health, Safety, Environment an Operations Committee.
-He was on the Board of Directors, the Audit Committee and the Human Resources and Compensation Committee of Industrial Alliance Insurance and Financial Services Inc. from 2015 to 2019.
-He was also on the Board of Directors and the Audit Committee of Le Groupe Jean Coutu (PJC) Inc. from 2016 until the company was acquired by Metro Inc. in 2018.
+2020 Voting Results For: 99.95% Withheld: 0.05% Mr. Hanley is a corporate director with over 25 years of experience in senior management roles and corporate governance.
+He is the Lead Director on the board of directors of Nuvei Corporation and is the Chair of its Audit Committee as well as a member of its Governance Human Resources and Compensation Committee.
+He is a member of the board of directors and of the Audit Committee of ShawCor Ltd. He also sits on the board of directors of LyondellBasell Industries N.V. and chairs its Audit Committee in addition to being a member of its Health, Safety, Environment and Operations Committee.
+In addition, he is a member of the board of directors of ExCell Thera Inc. He was on the board of directors, the Audit Committee and the Human Resources and Compensation Committee of Industrial Alliance Insurance and Financial Services Inc. from 2015 to 2019.
+He was also on the board of directors and the Audit Committee of Le Groupe Jean Coutu (PJC) Inc. from 2016 until the company was acquired by Metro Inc. in 2018.
 Prior to that, Mr. Hanley held senior management positions for several years.
 He was Senior Vice-President, Operations and Strategic Initiatives at National Bank of Canada.
 He also held a number of positions at Alcan Inc., including Executive Vice-President and Chief Financial Officer, and President and CEO of the Global Bauxite and Alumina business group.
-He was also Chief Financial Officer of two Canadian public companies, namely Gaz Métro (now Énergir) and St-Laurent Paperboard Inc. Mr. Hanley is a chartered professional accountant and has been a member of the Ordre des comptables professionnels agréés du Québec (CPA) since 1987.
+He was also Chief Financial Officer of two Canadian public companies, namely Gaz Métro (now Énergir) and St-Laurent Paperboard Inc. Mr. Hanley is a chartered professional accountant and has been a member of the Ordre des comptables professionnels agréés du Québec (CPA) since 1987

-Board/Committee Membership Attendance Other Public Board Membership Board of Directors 7/7 Entity Since Audit Committee (2) 8/8 LyondellBasell Industries N.V.
-2018 Human Resources, Nomination and Governance Committee (3) 1/1 ShawCor Ltd. 2015 Total: 100%
+Board/Committee Membership Attendance Other Public Board Membership

+Board of Directors 10/10 Entity Since

+Audit Committee(2) 6/6 Nuvei Corporation 2020

+LyondellBasell Industries N.V.
+2018

+ShawCor Ltd. 2015